elianafang/reply2reviewer_Ve3r/README.md

 - The authors use wrong terminology.
 The graph are homophilic/heterohopilic, not homogenous/heterogenous
 ```

+# A6:

-#### A6:We thank the reviewer for this detailed and multifaceted feedback.
+We thank the reviewer for this detailed and multifaceted feedback.
 We address the concerns point-by-point below:

 1. **Clarification of Abstract Claims**
    We respectfully clarify that our statement in the abstract—"GDC... expands the depth of message passing by leveraging generalized graph diffusion to capture global structural relationships"—is based on the original formulation of GDC [Gasteiger et al., 2019], which introduces a diffusion matrix using personalized PageRank to extend node-level interactions beyond one-hop neighborhoods.
 This approach has been widely interpreted as a global diffusion mechanism in follow-up literature.